-I am currently the Cubmaster of Pack 243 and the Cub Scout Roundtable Commissioner in the Silver Star District of the Longhorn Council for the Boy Scouts of America.
+I am currently the Committee Chair of Pack 243 and a District Committee member of the Silver Star District of the Longhorn Council of the Boy Scouts of America.
 As a ham radio operator, I am working with my Pack and District promote Amateur Radio as a method of civil service, emergency communications, and international fellowship for Scouts.
 I'm also one of the founders of the Longhorn Council Amateur Radio Association (KE5BSA) tring to further these goals in the Council.
 See our page on QRZ for more info: http://www.qrz.com/db/KE5BSA

 JOTA is an official international event of the World Organization of the Scout Movement (WOSM).
 JOTA is a youth program event intended for young people in Scouting of all ages.